SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 ### Session-22
 - How to run the file (or) playbook in the background ? "nohup ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 mongodb.yaml & >> /dev/null"
-- Output will be in nohup.out, it will not come in the terminal, if it is a small instance, we can't run every script in the background, because memory consumption will be high, so you can run only few scripts in the background.
+- Output will be in nohup.out, it will not come in the terminal, you can run the script if it is a small instance, we can't run every script in the background, because memory consumption will be high, so you can run only few scripts in the background.
 - How to see running logs in the background use "tail -f nohup.out"
 - What are ansible roles ?
-It is a dry principle, dont repeat yourself like we have used functions in shellscript to avoid the repetition of the code.
+It is a dry principle, dont repeat yourself like we have used functions in the shellscript to avoid the repetition of the code.
 It is a proper directory structure to keep our configuration and we can share this with other users also.
-- Ansible roles ---> Again in common role, we have tasks, handlers, templates, files, vars, defaults, meta, library, lookup_plugins.
+- Ansible roles ---> Common is also a role, we have tasks, handlers, templates, files, vars, defaults, meta, library, lookup_plugins.
-- How to debug, if you are facing any error in ansible playbook ? "ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml" we will get the full information in the terminal, which is happening in the background, so that we can see where is the error.
+- How to debug, if you are facing any error in ansible playbook ? "ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml" we will get the full information in the terminal, what is happening in the background, so that we can see where is the error.
 - What are supporting files in project ? like mongodb.repo, catalogue.service, roboshop.conf etc.
-- Is creating every role is mandatory in ansible roles ?
+- Creating every role is mandatory in ansible roles ?
 NO! we create what we require.
-- How to call common role (any role) in another role ? "ansible.builtin.import_role"
+- How to call common role (Any role) in another role ? "ansible.builtin.import_role"
-- How can we ignore errors in ansible ? using "ignore_errors: true"
+- How can we ignore errors in ansible ?
+Using "ignore_errors: true"

 ### Session-23
 - What is "ansible.cfg" file ?
 It is ansible main configuration file, we can control options from here.
-- How to see from where config file is loading in server ? "ansible --version"
+- How to see from where the config file is loading in ansible server ? "ansible --version"
 - What is the default location of config file ? "/etc/ansible/ansible.cfg"
-- For example create a folder "mkdir test" in CD location.
+- For example create a test folder in CD location "mkdir test"
 - Then cd test/ and "cp /etc/ansible/ansible.cfg ." then pwd will be "/home/centos/test"
 - Then "export ANSIBLE_CONFIG=/home/centos/test/ansible.cfg" nothing but i have given first preference.
-- When you do "ansible --version" in any location, then you can see ansible_config file is loading from the "/home/centos/test/ansible.cfg" location.
+- When you test "ansible --version" in any location, then you can see ansible config file is loading from the "/home/centos/test/ansible.cfg" location.
 Only if you set environment variable for "ANSIBLE_CONFIG" and incase if you "UNSET" this environment variable using "unset ANSIBLE_CONFIG", now it will be loading from the default location that is "/etc/ansible/ansible.cfg"
-- We have many options in "ansible configuration settings" file nothing but "ansible.cfg".
-We may not use all the options, we only use what we require like inventory_path, ask_vault, timeout, user_name, passwords etc.
+- There are many options in ansible.cfg file (Ansible configuration settings) we may not use all the options, we only use what is require like inventory_path, ask_vault, timeout, user_name, passwords etc.
 - What are the preferences of loading ansible.cfg file ?
-- So instead of giving -i inventory -e ansible_user=centos -e ansible_password=DevOps321 to the command, we can put this is in ansible.cfg & command usage is "ansible-playbook -e component=mongodb main.yaml"
+- Instead of giving "ansible-playbook -i inventory -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml" We can keep -i inventory as a separate file and keep your username and password in ansible.cfg, then command usage is "ansible-playbook -e component=mongodb main.yaml"
 - Templates is nothing but a place holders, where we will submit our required values at the run time and it is a Jinja2 format and extension is .j2, go through the code in VS. Like we have used for catalogue.service files.
 - What are Handlers in ansible roles and why we use ?
 - What is the Usage of tags in ansible ?
 If you want to run a particular task, then we use Tags.
-- How to create a full config file ? "ansible-config init --disabled > ansible.cfg"
+- How to create a full config file ? "ansible-config init --disabled > ansible.cfg" Here disabled means by default all options will are commented, you can uncomment which ever options you want to use.

 ### Session-24
 - Till now where we have given our usernames and passwords ?
 Command line (or) ansible.cfg file